SunStarSys/www/content/CMS/reference.md

 ## Live Demo

-For a demonstration of the CMS's IDE, visit <https://www.openoffice.org/> for a massive site, or <https://thrift.apache.org/> for an intricate one, and click on the bookmarklet to view a live prototype in action.
+For a demonstration of the CMS's IDE, visit <https://www.openoffice.org/> for a massive site, or <https://thrift.apache.org/> for an intricate one, and click on the above bookmarklet to view a live prototype in action.

 ## Onboarding Process